I have photos, recipes, and the nutrition data for all the meals I ate for 7 days to lose 7 lbs on the Bright Line Eating program

 Altogether I lost 7 lbs.
 While a before and after photo wouldn’t look that different in the camera, I feel lighter and leaner!

 Some people will argue it was all water weight- but guess what… WATER WEIGHT TAKES UP ROOM IN YOUR PANTS!
 I was down 1.5 inches in my waist and 0.5 inches in my hips.

 Bright Line Eating Meal Plan & Recipes

 I’m actually really proud of myself for keeping records this well for 8 days!
 I have photos, recipes, and the nutrition data for all the meals I ate for 8 days.
 This is great for me as soon as I want to lose a quick 7 lbs again!

-Following the weight loss program the meals below included:
+The food selection on the Bright Line Eating weight loss program the meals below included: